Please feel free to use the images above to circulate on social media / with your networks.

 Migrant sex workers are targeted for arrest and deportation by the police.
 The information here is based on the experience of women in the ECP’s network – both what women have suffered and the ways we have found to defend ourselves.

-It relates primarily to EU migrants or others with immigration status in the UK.
-If you don’t have status you have the right to apply to stay in the UK under the Refugee Convention or on human rights grounds.
-For help, see Legal Action for Women’s self-help guide: legalactionforwomen.net.
+If you don’t have status, you have the right to apply to stay in the UK under the Refugee Convention or on human rights grounds.
+For help, see Legal Action for Women’s Self-help Guide.

-This is supplementary info to our KNOW YOUR RIGHTS sheet (available here) which has information about sex workers’ rights against stop and search, raids, arrests, charges of soliciting & brothel-keeping, “prostitute cautions”, civil orders, police seizing your money, as well as help if you are threatened or attacked.
+This is supplementary information to our KNOW YOUR RIGHTS sheet (available at prostitutescollective.net) which has information about sex workers’ rights against stop and search, raids, arrests, charges of soliciting & brothel-keeping, “prostitute cautions”, civil orders, police seizing your money, as well as help if you are threatened or attacked.

 STOP AND INTERROGATION BY IMMIGRATION OFFICERS: